Malad0/F25-Team8/doc/GlamConnectSRS.md

 #### 3.2.2 Security
 NFR-S1 Customer profile data **shall be protected** and only editable by the profile owner.
 NFR-S2 Reviews **shall be tied to a completed booking** to reduce spam.
+NFR-S3 Provider replies **shall be limited to one per review** to prevent spam threads.

 #### 3.2.3 Reliability
 NFR-R1 The prototype **shall handle at least 20 concurrent users** without crashing during demos.